 I am a second year Ph.D. student in Computer Science at Cornell University.
 I am broadly interested in the intersection between distributed systems and machine learning.
-More specifically, my research focus is on designing techniques for building scalable and performant machine learning systems, and investigating how consistency, staleness, and concurrency control considerations impact machine learning algorithms.
+More specifically, my research focus is on designing techniques for building scalable and efficient machine learning systems, and investigating how consistency, staleness, and concurrency control considerations impact machine learning algorithms.
 I am very fortunate to be advised by Chris De Sa.
 You can find my CV here.

 I care very deeply about the impact of my work, specifically its legal and social implications.
 I am a member of Cornell's initiative on Artifical Intelligence, Policy, and Practice and am engaged in a variety of outreach and service programs in Computer Science mentorship and education.